benalperim/Web_Sukit/Project1-Skeleton/README.md

         -/Guest & /User
             - this is a project design, allowing us to differentiate between a guest and a registered user.

+    We purposely left the SERVER REPLY funciton in order to identify what you typed to the server, and if the server was responding.

+    -One of the issues we have right now, we do not check for the same user.
+So do not try to runClient more than once.
+We have runClient and runClient2 if you want to run mutliple clients (it will work, however it will break when it comes to chat rooms).
+Running runGuest multiple times will not throw an error because we append an individual number to each guests name.
+We do not know how to compare TcpUserSockets.